 Objective: To develop the measurement science needed to advance the development and standardization of cybersecurity, including privacy, policies, measures, procedures, and resiliency, in the smart electric grid.

 As a result of deployment of new smart grid technologies, the electric power industry is faced with new and changing cybersecurity threats, vulnerabilities, and the need for requirements applicable to the smart grid, both broadly and in specific areas such as applied cryptography, and cybersecurity for microgrids.
 The new technical idea is to adapt existing cybersecurity best practice methodologies and tools and to understand how to apply them in the electric sector, while identifying gaps and unique requirements for the grid that require new methodologies and tools.
-NIST will address these challenges through research conducted in the NIST Smart Grid Testbed facility, leading the Smart Grid Interoperability Panel (SGIP) Cybersecurity Committee (SGCC) to evaluate of cybersecurity policies and measures in industry standards, and develop relevant guidance documents for the smart grid cybersecurity community.
+NIST will address these challenges through research conducted in the NIST Smart Grid Testbed facility, leading the Smart Electric Power Alliance (SEPA) Cybersecurity Committee (SGCC) to evaluate of cybersecurity policies and measures in industry standards, and develop relevant guidance documents for the smart grid cybersecurity community.

 What is the research plan?